heubachmedia/hmReports-Release/Documentation/Utilities/hmRep_GetStringWidth.md

 |Width|Real|←|string width in pixels

 ### Description
-The command *** <self> *** returns the width of a string, defined by font, fontsize and fontstyle.
+The command hmRep_Get String Width returns the width of a string, defined by font, fontsize and fontstyle.
 You can use the predefinied constants of 4D in the parameter *Fontstyle*.

 ### Example
 The following example returns the string width of a text: